-YHDP Replacement Project - The Consolidated Appropriations Act, 2023, permits the replacement of renewing YHDP projects under the CoC Program; therefore, renewing YHDP projects may be replaced with new YHDP projects that may wholly or in part include activities ineligible under the CoC Program if the replacement project demonstrates it will directly serve youth aged 24 and under experiencing homelessness.
+YHDP projects under the CoC Program; therefore, renewing YHDP projects may be replaced with new YHDP projects that may wholly or in part include activities ineligible under the CoC Program if the replacement project demonstrates it will directly serve youth aged 24 and under experiencing homelessness.
 CoCs may replace a renewing YHDP project to create one or more YHDP Replacement projects.
 YHDP Renewal project applicants may submit renewal applications [see section I.B.3.n] for minor changes to a project, including adding or modifying Special YHDP Activities under III.B.4.b.(6), but larger changes to a project will require applying for a replacement project.